 For junior and executive positions, candidates are expected to have a broad understanding of digital marketing concepts and strategies.
 However, if they choose to specialize in one channel, employers would expect them to have a portfolio or evidence of practical experience.

-When talking about digital marketing jobs in the corporate world, you start off your career by either working though client-side or working for an agency.
+When talking about digital marketing job roles in the corporate world, you start off your career by either working though client-side or working for an agency.
 We shall briefly discuss the career progression pathway for both agencies and client-side.

-Full-service agencies usually refer as a “one-stop-shop” where you can get all the different components of an ad campaign done.
+Full-service agencies are usually referred to as a “one-stop-shop” where you can get all the different components of an ad campaign done.
 From market research to content production and programmatic advertising, they have a separate department focused on account management/servicing and sales.

 On the other hand, it is more difficult for boutique (small) agencies to take on diverse channels as the workers tend to specialise.
 Therefore, their contributions are usually more focused on a specific discipline.